LAION-AI/Open-Assistant/model/supervised_finetuning/custom_datasets/README.md

 - ideally we can update the config yaml and new dataset will be download from hub

-  - one possible idea is we upload the trasform format of these dataset to the OA hub
+  - one possible idea is we upload the transform format of these dataset to the OA hub